|Nutrition Facts (per serving)|

 - 1 tablespoon cornstarch (mixed with 2 tablespoons water)

-- Heat the oil to between 360 and 370 degrees Fahrenheit.
-Add the marinated fish cubes.
+Heat the oil to between 360 F and 370 F. Add the marinated fish cubes.
 Deep-fry until they are golden brown.
 Remove and drain on paper towels.